Qarik-Group/runbooks/vault_and_safe.md

-ault is a secure secret store by Hashicorp.
+Vault is a secure secret store by Hashicorp.
 Safe is a CLI for Vault that is more user-friendly and powerful than the native Vault CLI.
 For more information, refer to the [Vault documentation][vault-docs] and the [Safe guide][safe-docs].